movizon/.github/profile/README.md

 A repository for introduction about Movizon Platform.

-💻 The main working repository is on [GitHub/movizon][movizon-github]
+💻 The main working organization is on [GitHub.com/movizon][movizon-github]

 ## 🙋‍ Introduction